riceburgerlabs/miscUtilities/README.md

 Just use print as per usual.
 #### Example
 ```
-print("Printed from main.lua at the base level (no funciton)")
+print("Printed from main.lua at the base level (no function)")
 ```
 Outputs;
-10:50:27 °/main.lua:nil():215: Printed from main.lua at the base level (no funciton) Printed at 10:50 from main.lua - no funciton - line 215
+10:50:27 °/main.lua:nil():215: Printed from main.lua at the base level (no function)

+Printed at 10:50 from main.lua - no funciton - line 215
 ```
 local function test ()